All Products

 String

-The method used to encode the object name in the response.
-Object names are encoded in UTF-8.
-However, the XML 1.0 standard does not support some control characters, such as characters with ASCII values from 0 to 10.
-For object names that contain control characters not supported by XML 1.0, specify the encoding-type parameter to encode the object names in the response.
+The encoding method for the object name in the response.
+Object names are encoded in UTF-8, but XML 1.0 does not support certain control characters (ASCII values 0 to 10).
+Use this parameter to encode object names that contain such characters.

 Default value: none